 Obligation of the tournament operator to act

 Tournament operators can also take on duties, which can usually be derived as an ancillary obligation from the participant contract.
 It is therefore the duty of a tournament operator, for example, to prevent verbal derailments of players or even physical gestures or attacks by part-users and, in the worst case, to contractually sanction them.
-There are already attempts to create rules for this purpose (see e.g. this Code of Conduct), which as a tournament operator could be designed as a prerequisite for being entitled to a tournament win.
+There are already attempts to create rules for this (see e.g. this Code of Conduct), compliance with which could be designed as a prerequisite for tournament operators to be entitled to a tournament prize, for example.
 However, since, for example, under German law there is a right to pay out a tournament prize, it is strongly advisable to record such obligations in writing in order not to be involved in litigation as a result of the enforcement of measures.
 Ends.

 Why is the mood in the team important?

 One of the biggest problems in esport at the moment is the lack of continuity of teams, also due to the lack of opportunities for many teams to pay high salaries.
 But especially then the “mood” in the team must work and things like motivation of other players, fair and respectful interaction with each other and mutual respect must be preserved.

 Sponsors of teams and streamers should also review their sponsorship agreements to ensure that inappropriate behavior can have contractual consequences.
 As a sponsor, you will otherwise be annoyed if you have only limited possibility to cancel sponsorship contracts or, in the worst case, remain at cost, in order to ultimately avert damage to your own product or brand.

 Consequences of violations

 Consequences of infringements, whether in labour law, as a means of sponsorship or within a tournament, should always be staggered and from a warning to harsher consequences, which ultimately lead to the loss of game rights or, in the worst case, even result in dismissal under employment law.